I was enjoying a beer with a buddy the other day when the conversation turned to what we were drinking.

 I think most people picture a can of Budweiser or Coors when they say “regular beer”, or some other type of light American lager.

 In order to officially qualify as “craft beer” by the Brewers Association, the beer must be made using only traditional ingredients.
 This means barley, malt, hops, yeast, and water.
 Shop for your brewing ingredients online at homebrewing.org

 Other ingredients can be added, but only for taste and never for cutting costs.

 Regular breweries (macrobreweries) and microbreweries can add other ingredients to their beers for cost-cutting purposes as long as they don’t claim that the resulting product is “craft” beer.

-It takes a lot more human effort to make craft beers because there are no massive automatized production machines involved that can churn out many millions of barrels of beer per year like a regular (macro) brewery.
+It takes a lot more human effort to make craft beers (buy beer from local breweries) because there are no massive automatized production machines involved that can churn out many millions of barrels of beer per year like a regular (macro) brewery.